Studied Homeopathic Remedies

 Other Natural Options

-For herbs, supplements, and other alternative treatments that may be useful for gastritis-like symptoms, see the Dyspepsia article.
+For herbs, supplements, and other alternative approaches that may relieve symptoms related to surgery, see the Surgery Support article.

 For a thorough explanation of homeopathy, including dilution of therapies, see the Homeopathy Overview .